jeralyntrose-glitch/InnerVerse/replit.md

 # System Architecture

 ## Frontend Architecture
-- **UI/UX (Claude Minimalist Design)**: Pure minimalist interface matching Claude.ai aesthetic.
-Features Inter font, clean grey/white color scheme (user messages: #F5F5F5 grey blocks, AI messages: white background), full markdown rendering (headers, code blocks, lists, links), animated typing indicator, and responsive mobile design.
-All messages left-aligned, full-width rectangular blocks.
-Glassmorphic header with purple gradient remains for branding.
+- **UI/UX (Sleek Compact Design)**: Apple-inspired minimalist interface with sleek, tight, refined aesthetic.
+Features Inter font, thin minimal header (50px, light grey), teal accent colors (#10A37F), compact spacing throughout, and responsive mobile design.
+Professional productivity tool aesthetic with reduced padding and tighter margins while maintaining usability.
 - **Chat Interface (`/chat` and `/claude`)**: A professional, Claude.ai-inspired chat interface with full feature parity.
 It uses a clean, minimal aesthetic with neutral colors and the Inter font.
 Key features include:
     - **Sidebar**: Collapsible project folders (7 categories) with compact 4px spacing, no descriptions shown, search functionality for conversations and messages, and conversation management (load, rename, delete).
 Mobile-optimized with burger menu that stays closed during background refreshes (renderSidebar preserves closed state), auto-closes on conversation selection, and batch-fetches all data before rendering to prevent flickering.
     - **Conversation Management**: Persistent conversation history stored in PostgreSQL, smart auto-naming for new chats, and responsive design for mobile.
 "All Chats" section displays all conversations across all projects (up to 100, sorted by most recent).